Finding Fish In Poker

-When it comes to playing online poker one of the most important aspects to making money is the ability to seek out weaker opponents.
+When it comes to playing online poker one of the most important aspects to making money is the ability to go Bum Hunting.
 Have you ever heard the saying “if you can't spot the sucker at the table within the first ten minutes then you are the sucker”?
 Well I'm going to talk you through three of the most sure fire ways to spot the fish at the poker tables to make sure that your time spent playing poker is as profitable as possible.

 Look for players that limp in then call raises frequently